Simeon Toribio’s extraordinary Legacy 1932 Olympic Bronze medalist

 1936 3rd Olympics

-Loboc’s pride made it again to the 1936 Berlin Olympics, his third, becoming the only Filipino athlete to serve the country in three Olympics and as many times in the FEG that earned for him the coveted Helms World Trophy for being Asia’s most outstanding athlete in 1930.
+Loboc’s pride made it again to the 1936 Berlin Olympics, his third.
+Becoming the only Filipino athlete to serve the country in three Olympics.
+And as many times in the FEG.
+Which earned him the coveted Helms World Trophy for being Asia’s most outstanding athlete in 1930.

 Unfortunately, he could not mimic his bronze medal effort in 1932 and wound up 12th in the 1936 Olympics.